DoctorKhan/Manual-Override-Book/output/final/Manual_Override_Complete_Book.md

 **When to Orient East**: When you are caught in labeling experiences as "good" or "bad," "success" or "failure."
 When you are judging yourself or others harshly.
 **The Compass Question**: "Can I let this be as it is, without needing to have an opinion about it?"

 The Eastern path is the practice of suspending judgment.
-Most of our suffering comes not from events themselves, but from the layer of judgment we add to them.
+Most of our **Challenge Friction** comes not from events themselves, but from the layer of judgment we add to them.
 Orienting East means responding to what a situation *requires*, rather than what your judgments *tell you it means*.

 **My First Eastern Navigation**: A project I had poured my heart into failed to get funding.
 My instant reaction was a storm of self-judgment: "I'm a failure.
 This was a waste of time.
 This is bad."
 The whirlpool was immense.
 I paused and oriented East.
 I dropped the labels.
 It wasn't "good" or "bad"; it just *was*.
 From that neutral space, I could ask a more useful question: "What did I learn from this process, and what is the skillful next step?"
 The freedom was immediate and profound.